Customer acquisition is as old as ecommerce itself, but because it's been around for so long, companies often struggle to differentiate themselves.

 Acquisition has changed.
 There are huge new audiences to acquire, but a spray-and-pray approach to marketing isn’t cost-effective.
 Businesses need to identify the most valuable customers (those in the mid funnel) and develop an on-going conversation about the things that resonate with those shoppers.

-You can find out more about acquisition and other key aspects of customer-centricity by watching our on-demand video series.
+You can find out more about acquisition and other key aspects of customer-centricity by watching .